dusongcheng/PanTCR-GF2/README.md

 Download the PanTCR-GF2 dataset([Baidu Disk](https://pan.baidu.com/s/1bDctANFdxVF55IBYlsVOJQ?pwd=bb73), code: `bb73`).

-The process of synthesizing the dataset has been included in the released code, just run this commend:
+The process of synthesizing the dataset has been included in the released code.
+Just run this command:
 ```python
 python ./train.py
 python ./test.py
 ```
-The results of several metrics (inference time, PSNR, SSIM, SAM, ERGAS), reconstruction results will be displayed.
+The results of several metrics (inference time, PSNR, SSIM, SAM, ERGAS) and reconstruction results will be displayed.

 ## Environment
 ```python